zaicodes/blingz-accessories/README.md

 ### Databases and API

-The project has database API as well as curd functionality been implemented through MongoDB:
+The project has self-created data API as well as curd functionality been implemented through MongoDB:

+- I generated a dataset using a JSON file to establish the shop, a strategy employed to steer clear of hard-coding the entire store.

+- Additionally, I integrated MongoDB by connecting it through MongoDB Compass, enabling me to monitor the feedback for each stored, deleted, or updated data.

+- Upon user signup process, their details such as username, email, and password are stored.
+Subsequently, when the user initiates a checkout, the acquired items are recorded in their order history, which is stored in the database under their respective user profile.

 ## Testing